 - Heat protectant Although we don’t recommend the frequent use of hot tools, we’re not saying don’t get your hair done on your wedding day.
 Just make sure to always use a heat protectant when you turn on the heat.

 - If you’re struggling with limp, fizzy, or dull hair that is easily tangled and broken, you might be up against weak hair.
 This can be caused by bleaching, overwashing, overuse of heat tools, or being too rough with wet hair.

 Whether your hair is a core part of your identity or just a fun experiment waiting to happen, strong, healthy hair is the best hair.
-So massage your scalp with rice water, try out a funky new heatless hairstyle. or find your new favorite hair mask.
+So massage your scalp with rice water, and try out a funky new heatless hairstyle.
+Or find your new favorite hair mask.
 Have fun, flip that hair, and enjoy it.